nausicaea/rootspace-rs/README.md

 You must have a recent version of nightly rust to build the project.
 Ideally, go to [rustup.rs](https://www.rustup.rs/) and follow the instructions to obtain rust and cargo.
-Currently, the project builds and runs an all architectures supported by rust itself.
+Currently, the project builds and runs on all architectures supported by rust itself.

 Then, you have to install nightly rust with